Overview

 Figure 12: Main drivers of the energy consumption variation in industry

 The Accelerated Capital Allowance is a tax incentive which encourages companies to invest in energy saving technologies.
-The ACA allows companies to write off 100% of the purchase value of qualifying energy efficient equipment against their profit in the year of purchase.
+The ACA allows companies to write off the purchase value of qualifying energy efficient equipment against their profit in the year of purchase.

 Table 4: Sample of policies and measures implemented in the industry sector